What is a scenic byway?

 What’s the difference between a state scenic byway and a national scenic byway?

 In order to apply for a national scenic byway designation, a road must first be distinguished as a state, tribal, or federal agency scenic byway.
-State scenic byways programs are grass-roots collaborative efforts to recognize outstanding roadways.
+State scenic byways programs are grassroots collaborative efforts to recognize outstanding roadways.
 Communities typically work closely with local and state agencies including their state department of transportation and tourism offices to preserve and promote the unique qualities and character of the road.
 There are state scenic byways programs in every state.

 What roads are scenic byways?
 Are there any scenic byways in my state?